Over a beer, of course

 K: Even though they don’t?

-JL: A lot of people go to culinary school not necessarily looking for career in F&B but because it was something they came across at a point in time.
-It’s important to realise that at the end of the day it’s still a job.
+JL: Many people go to culinary school not necessarily looking for career in F&B, but because it was something they came across at a point in time.
+It’s important to realise that at the end of the day, it’s still a job.

-Can you imagine a chef who’s damn popular, and has worked for 10 years saying “yea I kind of came out of prison and didn’t really have a job and the F&B industry was what most readily available so I joined it and 10 years later I’m now a head chef at this Michelin star restaurant.”
+Can you imagine a chef who’s damn popular and has worked for 10 years saying, “Yeah, I came out of prison and didn’t really have a job.
+The F&B industry was what was most readily available, so I joined it and 10 years later, I’m now head chef at this Michelin star restaurant.”

 K: Does that sort of romanticism play a part in Singaporeans undervaluing the labour that goes into F&B?

 JL: I don’t think so.
-The only reason why our hawker centres are all still full is because most of these hawkers either don’t want to retire or much more closely related - cannot afford to retire.
+The only reason why our hawker centres are all still full is because most of the hawkers either don’t want to retire or — much more closely related — cannot afford to retire.

-If they retire they don’t have inadequate savings, they don’t have CPF, they don’t have a reasonable pathway or sorts to retirement, which is why a lot of hawkers still are back.
+If they retire, they don’t have adequate savings.
+They don’t have CPF or a reasonable pathway of sorts to retirement, which is why a lot of hawkers are back.

-Some of them will of course say in articles that oh I miss my customers but what is more likely is that a lot of hawkers don’t have the means to build up a nest egg.
+Some of them will, of course, say in articles “Oh I miss my customers” but what is more likely is that a lot of hawkers don’t have the means to build a nest egg.